 Alternative grading scheme: You can configure your own alternative grading scheme for the major grading components.
 Your final grade will be the highest of the two (one using the default grading scheme, one using your own alternative grading scheme).
-Please let me know by Wednesday, September 27.
+Please let the Head TA (Zongrui Yang, zy2417@columbia.edu) know by Friday, September 27.
 Your grading scheme should satisfy the following conditions.